liehendr/xadf/README.md

 If you are using this method of installing `xadf`, the only reference to my repository is just hardcoded in `xadf` file itself.
 This is only required so you can keep your `xadf` updated to the latest version by simply running `xadf --minimal-install [--branch BRANCH]` again.

+> **Note:** currently there's a bug where after `xadf` is updated in that manner, some bash error messages are shown without impeding the function of the script.
+It is apparently safe to ignore, as it might be caused by bash trying to access the old `xadf` executable that will be rewritten when using `--minimal-install`.
+The function will run just fine because the executable rewriting will happen near the end of the file as function `xadf_minimal_install()` is actually invoked.

 ## Dependencies of xadf

 `xadf` is nothing but a single executable bash script, and depends on a variety of programs installed in your environment.
 The following is a non-exahustive list of programs that you need to have installed before running the script: